 This diploma program will teach you relevant skills on the pertinent software from Adobe Creative Cloud Suite (Illustrator, InDesign, Photoshop), as well as the HTML language.

-There are marketing strategy courses and design principles courses as well.
+There are marketing strategy courses and learn graphic design principles courses as well.
 This is a solid diploma option for building your foundational graphic design knowledge and experience.

 IDEA School of Design at Capilano University